WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 3. With these Joinmarket coins, make at least two rounds of Wasabi ZeroLink CoinJoins.
 This will break the Joinmarket history of these coins, thus nobody knows you were a maker.

-4. With these high anonset coins, coordinate a tailor made CoinJoin as a Joinmarket taker, where you can specify exactly the value you want to actually send.
+4. With these high anonset coins, coordinate a tailor-made CoinJoin as a Joinmarket taker, where you can specify exactly the value you want to actually send.